Sally A.M. Hogenboom

 Decathlon, Southampton, The United Kingdom

-Part-time employement with extra hours where possible.
-Responsible for keeping the department tidy, stocking shelves, providing customers with advice and guidance, and ordering stock.
+Part-time employment with extra hours where possible.
+Responsible for keeping the department tidy, stocking shelves, providing customers with advice and guidance, and ordering stock. *Departments: racket sports, team sports, watersports*

 • Customer Service